Intraday Battery Dispatch for Hybrid Renewable Energy Assets: Experiments on Texas-7k grid

 \subsection{BESS duration}

 BESS duration is among the key parameters affecting firming performance.
-Larger energy capacity allows the hybrid asset to sustain target generation level even in the face of a prolonged deviation.
-Typical durations, which in our model correspond to the ratio $I_{\max}/B_{\max}$, are 1--6 hours, with 2-hour and 4-hour durations being the most common configurations for Lithium-ion battery storage circa 2025.
+Larger energy capacity allows the hybrid asset to sustain target generation level during a longer deviation.
+Typical durations, which in our model correspond to the ratio $I_{\max}/B_{\max}$, are 1--6 hours, with 2-hour and 4-hour being the most common configurations for Lithium-ion battery storage circa 2025.
 To quantify the benefit to the grid of installing a longer-duration battery we compare firming performance when we change from the $3$-hour BESS ($\Imax/B_{\max} = 3 $) of the previous section to a larger $6$-hour BESS ($\Imax/B_{\max} = 6$).
-For this analysis, we maintain the same power rating with $B_{\max}= 10\%$ of the nameplate capacity; an alternative could be to de-rate the BESS capacity to say consider $B_{\max}=5\%$ and $I_{\max}=0.3$ which however would be more difficult to interpret as it would lead to countervailing impacts of lower capacity vis-a-vis higher duration.

-Figure~\ref{fig:deviation_reduction_difference} visualizes the gains in terms of higher DR (more firming) from using a longer duration battery.
+The right panel of Figure~\ref{fig:L1reduction} visualizes the gains in terms of higher DR (more firming) from using a longer duration battery.
 We re-run \texttt{Vatic} ED, making $149 \times 24$ new runs as each potential hybrid retrofit is individually adjusted to $I_{\max}=0.6$.
 We observe gains of 6-13\% with longer-duration batteries.
 The intuition would be that gains are linked to the frequency of situations where more energy capacity is needed to charge/discharge over 3+ hours due to the particular wind generation remaining consistently above/below the forecast for several successive hours.